carry0987/Vylux/docs/operations/deployment.md

 This keeps the smallest deployment shape convenient while still supporting split roles later.

+## Published image

+The official container image is published at `ghcr.io/carry0987/vylux:latest`.

+The release workflow in `.github/workflows/docker.yml` builds and publishes the image automatically with GitHub Actions.
+It pushes both versioned tags and `latest`, then publishes a multi-platform manifest for:

+- `linux/amd64`
+- `linux/arm64`

+Unless you are testing an unreleased Dockerfile change, standard Docker Compose and Kubernetes deployments can pull this image directly without building locally.

 ## Local development

 The most common local shape is: